codeslo/codeslo-test-engine-client/challenges/06 Nested Loops and JSON/02 Carmen Sandiego/readme.md

 Create a function,**findCarmen**, that accepts an object as a parameter.
 The parameter object will contain nested objects that each contain a property, country, and another nested object called searchResults.
 If search results contains a property called carmenSandiego with a value of true, you've found her!

 **findCarmen** should return an array of all the countries Carmen Sandiego was found in.

+Your solution should *not* use the Object.hasOwnProperty method.

 ```javascript
 // Input Example